Consensus in Distributed Systems

 A non-faulty node is one that is not crashed, attacked, or malfunctioning.

-- All non-faulty nodes should agree on the same value
+- All non-faulty nodes should eventually agree on the same value

 v.
 If even one does not agree, consensus cannot be achieved. - The value